 Our team is dedicated to inspiring a passion for reading among some of the nation’s neediest children.
 Learn more about the outstanding individuals leading the way at Book Trust:

-Amy is a graduate of Georgetown University where she earned a Bachelor’s in Linguistics and a Master’s in Teaching English as a Second Language.
+Amy is a graduate of Georgetown University where she received a BS in Linguistics and a MAT in Teaching English as a Second Language.

 Favorite children's books: The Fuzzy Duckling (Jane Werner Watson), The Giving Tree (Shel Silverstein), and A Fish Out of Water (Helen Palmer Geisel)

 Current Top Picks: The Red Tent (Anita Diamant), Cutting for Stone (Abraham Verghese), and State of Wonder (Ann Pratchett)